 In the summer, close blinds and curtains to keep the sun out on hot days to reduce cooling costs.
 If possible, dry clothes outside on a clothesline to avoid running the dryer.
 Take a different approach to summer meal planning and incorporate meals that are light, such as salads that incorporate fresh ingredients, or that involve cooking outside on the grill or over a fire pit.

-If you have a solar oven, Sun Oven, or want to make a DIY solar cooker, this is prime season and a great time to learn this skill before a power outage or some other disaster happens.
+If you have a solar oven, like a Sun Oven, or want to make a DIY solar cooker, this is prime season and a great time to learn this skill before a power outage or some other disaster happens.
 Using a solar oven will help keep your kitchen cooler and you won’t be using any electricity at all.

 By the end of June, you should have $325 saved if you’re following the weekly savings plan (25 weeks).
 If you have extra right now, perhaps going to a higher week in the chart and putting that money away would be a smart thing to do.
 Take things one day at a time and focus on what you can do and what you can enjoy.

 Saving money is a daily lifestyle and the key is having a good attitude.
 Take pride in what you have already saved up and learned from any mistakes.